MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-create-inventory-put-aways.md

 ---
-    title: How to: Create Inventory Put-aways | Microsoft Docs
+    title: How to Create Inventory Put-aways | Microsoft Docs
     description: When your location is set up to require put-away processing but not receive processing, you will use the **Inventory Put-away** document to organize and record your put-away activity.
     services: project-madeira
     documentationcenter: ''